Surgical solution to neck and arm pain or numbness.

 - Bone spurs

 Many of these problems can be solved or managed with non-surgical or minimally invasive surgery options.
-However, more advanced spine disorders may require spinal fusion or artificial disc replacement.
-If left untreated, compression of the nerves and spinal cord can cause serious damage or long-term pain.
+However, more advanced spine disorders may require spinal fusion surgery or artificial disc replacement.
+If left untreated, compression of the nerves and spinal cord can cause serious damage.

 Your ACDF Consultation in Mission Viejo, CA

-During the consultation, Dr. Taghva reviews the patient’s medical history and goes over any diagnostic images that the patient’s other doctors may have taken.
-He asks patients about their symptoms and may request that additional images or tests be performed before he makes a diagnosis and creates a custom treatment plan.
+During the consultation, Dr. Taghva reviews the patient’s medical history and reviews any diagnostic images that have been taken.
+He asks patients about their symptoms and may request additional images or tests before making a diagnosis and creating a custom treatment plan.

-If Dr. Taghva believes that the patient is a good candidate for the ACDF procedure, he will explain the entire process, including the surgical techniques and anesthesia that will be used, the healing process, and the risks of the procedure.
-He will also invite the patient to ask any questions they may have.
-If he does not believe the patient is a good candidate, he may suggest non-surgical treatments or a different minimally invasive spine surgery mission viejo instead.
+If Dr. Taghva believes that the patient is a good candidate for the ACDF procedure, he will explain the entire process and invite the patient to ask any questions they may have.
+If not, he may suggest non-surgical treatments or a different minimally invasive spine surgery instead.

 Preparing for ACDF Surgery

 Before cervical discectomy and fusion in Mission Viejo, patients will be given detailed instructions for pre- and post-operative care, which should be followed closely to reduce the risk of complications.
-Before the procedure, Dr. Taghva may order blood tests, an ECG (electrocardiogram), or x-rays to ensure that the patient is healthy enough for surgery.
-He may also request that certain medications be switched, paused, or adjusted for safety reasons.
+Dr. Taghva may order blood tests, an ECG (electrocardiogram), or X-rays to ensure that the patient is healthy enough for surgery.

 Patients will need to stop smoking well in advance of the procedure—ideally several months before surgery.
 Nicotine hinders the healing process and can cause problems during the surgery itself, especially with the use of general anesthesia.

-Anti-inflammatory drugs, both prescription and over-the-counter, should be avoided for about a week before the surgery.
-Patients should refrain from drinking alcohol for a week before the procedure and may need to stop taking some supplements as well.
+Anti-inflammatory medication should be avoided for about a week before the surgery.
+Patients should refrain from drinking alcohol a week before the procedure and may need to stop taking some supplements as well.
 Dr. Taghva’s office provides each surgical patient with a comprehensive list of supplements and medications to avoid prior to surgery.

-Finally, patients will need to have someone drive them to and from the procedure, as they will be given anesthesia and pain medications.
-It is best to have someone stay with the patient during the first few days to help them recover and perform basic tasks.
+Patients need to make arrangements for someone to drive them home on the day of surgery.
+Also, it is best to have someone stay with the patient for the first few days after surgery to help them during the recovery time.

 The Anterior Cervical Discectomy and Fusion Procedure